aroberge/reeborg-world-creation/a-quick-tour.md

 Just in case you are not familiar with Reeborg's World, here's a quick tour:

 1. \[red\] This is where the programming tasks are displayed - what I think of as the "visible world".
 2. \[red\] The code editor, where a user writes their program.
 Here it is shown in the default Python mode.
+You can "click and drag" to move it anywhere on the page \(you need to "grab" it by the to bar, where the number 11 is shown\); you can also resize it by click-and-drag from the right side or the bottom.
 3. \[red\] The world selector.
 4. \[red\] Two active buttons: run and step; clicking either results in the program being run, a series of "frames" being recorded and displayed one at a time.
 When programs are running, the other button in this area become active: one can pause or stop a program, step back, or reload the world.
 5. \[green\] The frame selector.
 Once a program is running \(and paused\), one can use the frame selector to select any given frame.